woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/majorupdate.rst

       service tomcat7 start

-After Update
+After update
 ------------

-Installation is now complete.
-Please see the section on :ref:`intro.installation.ubuntu.misc` for for common tasks and additional configuration and compatibility settings.
+Update is now complete.
+Please see the section on :ref:`intro.installation.ubuntu.postinstall` to continue.